mongodb/specifications/source/crud/crud.rst

   class DistinctOptions {

     /**
      * The maximum amount of time to allow the query to run.
-The default is infinite.
      *
      * @see http://docs.mongodb.org/manual/reference/command/distinct/
      */